anisimovdk/anisimov.dk/_posts/2022-01-25-Mirror-docker-images-to-airgaped-env.md

 ## Sync image from local to remote registry

-Define local registry as mirror in `registries.conf`:
+Define local registry as a mirror in `registries`.conf`:

 ```ini
 # registries.conf